-Amy Shawley Paquette demonstrates her “painterly illustrative” style using Claybord and Golden® High Flow acrylics.
-She is a Virginia-based visual artist whose painting and illustration is inspired by nature, texture, color, and travel.
+Amy Shawley Paquette demonstrates her "painterly illustrative" style using Claybord and Golden® High Flow acrylics.
+She is a Virginia-based visual artist whose paintings and illustrations are inspired by nature, texture, color, and travel.
 Her work incorporates figurative elements with wildlife, architecture, and landscapes that are influenced by her adventures.

 Make a drawing in graphite pencil on the Claybord surface.

 Prepare your color palette.
 You can use any colors for this technique; however, this project shows Golden High Flow Acrylic in Green Gold and Indigo.
 Both look beautiful on their own, but they also mix to make a lovely set of greens.